hellbox/srob-migration/content/reviews/heaven-is-a-place-on-earth.md

 name = "Heaven is a place on Earth" title = "Heaven is a place on Earth" dek = "The newest novel from Seattle author Jonathan Evison seems at first like a broad comedy about a 78-year-old woman on an Alaskan cruise.
 Then things start to get weird.
 And then things get dark.
-What the hell is going on here?" type = "Review"twitterauto = "Seattle author Jonathan Evison's new novel is set partly in the afterlife.
+What the hell is going on here?" type = "Review" twitterauto = "Seattle author Jonathan Evison's new novel is set partly in the afterlife.
 It's a weird choice.
 Does it pay off?" reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/this-is-your-life-harriet-chance!.md"] reviews_tags = ["reviews/heaven-is-a-place-on-earth.md"]